 This is where is went a little bit wrong, oops.
 We just had them move the burner forward and now its fine and the back wall was repainted.

 The fireplace below is a direct vent self install by Norm.
-The colors used were: Starfire base, Cobalt Blue Topper, Pale Cobalt Blue Topper, Ice Ice Ice, Pale Gray Topper, Gray Topper and Copper Blue Topper.
+The colors used were: Starfire Base Glass, Cobalt Blue Topper, Pale Cobalt Blue Topper, Ice Ice Ice Topper, Pale Gray Topper, Gray Topper and Copper Blue Topper.

 We use a piece of stainless steel in the front to contain the glass to cover the burners and keep the glass level.

 The fireplace below is in Mexico where we seem to be sending more and more propane burners and glass for the new homes being built there.
-The fireplace below has a Black base glass with Ice Ice Ice on top of one of our propane pan burners.
+The fireplace below has a Black Base Glass with Ice Ice Ice Topper on top of one of our propane pan burners.
 Which later a remote control was added by the custom that we sent to them.

 The fireplace below is in Beverly Hills California.